Best Organic Prenatal Vitamin Guide

 Can You Get All Pregnancy Nutrients from Food?

 This will come as a surprise to no one, but the best way to receive our nutrients is from food.
-Even the best prenatal vitamins should not be viewed as a replacement for a healthy pregnancy diet.
+Even the best natural prenatal vitamins should not be viewed as a replacement for a healthy pregnancy diet.

 Women should familiarize themselves with which foods are the best sources of the essential nutrients that are most important during pregnancy.
 Again, you can do that here.

-Importantly, the recommended daily intake for several vitamins and minerals is elevated for pregnant and lactating women.
+Importantly, the recommended daily intake of several vitamins and minerals is elevated for pregnant and lactating women.
 Even with a well-balanced, nutrient-rich diet, it can be difficult for some women to meet optimal levels.

 For that reason, I am on board with taking a prenatal supplement while trying to conceive and during pregnancy and lactation.
+(Here is more on multivitamins in general.)

 Note that the FDA’s guidelines for recommended daily allowances (RDA) tend to focus on the minimum dose necessary to avoid health complications.
 There is strong evidence that for several nutrients, much higher doses than the RDA values are beneficial to pregnant women.
 Therefore, you’ll notice that some nutrients in some of the brands we recommend exceed the RDA by a fair bit.